Adeynike/histagramClone/README.md

 1. Clone the project.
 2. Open the folder with ``Visual Studio Code``.
+3. Edit and customize the assets (Be Creative)
 3. Create an Amazon S3 Bucket
 4. Upload the files in the S3 Bucket
 5. Enable Website Endpoint